Intourist: Post-Stalin era

 the 1980 Moscow Olympics, and he seems to accept the school of thought, "popularized by New York Times journalist Thomas Friedman’s paeans to globalization, ... that international exchange is the handmaiden of liberalization and erosion of authoritarian regimes", by which means ultimately Intourist can be seen as an unwitting cuckoo in the Soviet nest.

+One of Intourist's flagship properties was the Intourist Hotel in Chișinău, later known after the fall of the Soviet Union as the National Hotel.

 After privatisation

 In 1990, Intourist (as the exclusive travel agency in the Soviet Union) held a dominant position in the market with 110 hotels and handled 2 million foreign tourists per year.
 By early 1992, "tourists could get a guided tour of the KGB headquarters for $35".
-The enterprise was privatised that year along with a great many other Soviet bureaucracies during Boris Yeltsin's tenure.
+The enterprise was privatised that year along with many other state-owned businesses during Boris Yeltsin's tenure.
 In 1992, Intourist became the first Russian company to acquire an American company when it acquired a 75% interest in Rahim Tours of Florida.

 In 2011, British tour operator Thomas Cook Group plc acquired a 50.1% interest in Intourist for $45 million.
 The company sought to gain access to Russian travelers going abroad.
 Intourist had handled 600,000 passengers in 2009.

 On November 15, 2019, Neşet Koçkar, chairman of Turkish tour operator Anex Tours, acquired Intourist from Thomas Cook's liquidators.